pointzi/HackerNews/README.md

 3. Replace the base viewController class on which you want show Pointzi Widget with

    ```
-    If orginal class UIViewController	replace with StreetHawkBaseViewController
+    If orginal class inherit from UIViewController then replace it with StreetHawkBaseViewController
-    If orginal class UITableViewController replace with StreetHawkBaseTableViewController
+    If orginal class inherit from UITableViewController then replace it with StreetHawkBaseTableViewController
-    If orginal class UICollectionViewController replace with StreetHawkBaseCollectionViewController
+    If orginal class inherit from UICollectionViewController then replace it with StreetHawkBaseCollectionViewController
    ```

 ## Screenshots